-How Iron Maiden Sparked Rumors of Their Retirement With ‘The Final Frontier’
+How Iron Maiden Sparked Retirement Rumors With ‘The Final Frontier’

 On Aug.
 13, 2010, British heavy metal legends Iron Maiden accomplished a measure of career synchronicity when they celebrated an amazing 30 years as recording artists (and 35 since their inception) with the release of their 15th studio album, The Final Frontier.

 In doing so, they also scared the heck out of many fans who took its title a bit too literally and immediately started fretting that the end might be in sight for their favorite head-banging sextet (septet if you count their inseparable mascot, Eddie).
 It didn't help that band leader Steve Harris once suggested that he’d envisioned 15 studio albums from his band.

 Not that one could have blamed the men in Iron Maiden for being ready to fade into their career sunset, after all they had achieved during their historic ‘80s run, their dogged ‘90s survival, and triumphant ‘00s resurrection.
 To say they had nothing left to prove would obviously be an understatement.

 Beyond that, Iron Maiden declined to pursue the concept album route, as they had on their previous album, A Matter of Life and Death.
 But that was just as well because it freed the band to go explore numerous destinations, such as the mythical “El Dorado” (released as the album’s first single) and the “Isle of Avalon” (an absolute modern Maiden classic, worthy of Camelot’s legacy).